-GOP attorneys general cite affirmative action ruling in warning to companies over ‘discrimination’
+GOP attorneys general shift the battle over affirmative action to the workplace

-NEW YORK (AP) — Thirteen state attorneys general – all Republicans – sent a letter Thursday to the CEOs of the U.S.’s 100 biggest companies, warning of legal consequences for using race as a factor in hiring and employment practices.
+NEW YORK (AP) — Thirteen Republican state attorneys general are cautioning CEOs of the 100 biggest U.S. companies on the legal consequences for using race as a factor in hiring and employment practices, demonstrating how the Supreme Court’s recent ruling dismantling affirmative action in higher education may trickle into the workplace.

-The letter cited the Supreme Court’s recent and controversial affirmative action ruling — which declared that race cannot be a factor in college admissions, striking down decades-old practices aimed at achieving diverse student bodies at Harvard and the University of North Carolina.
-The states’ top government lawyers argued that the June ruling could also apply to private entities, like employers.
+The state attorneys general sent a letter to the CEOs on Thursday arguing that the controversial June ruling declaring that race cannot be a factor in college admissions — consequently striking down decades-old practices aimed at achieving diverse student bodies — could also apply to private entities, like employers.

 “Treating people differently because of the color of their skin, even for benign purposes, is unlawful and wrong,” they wrote.
 The GOP officials also suggested that Diversity, Equity and Inclusion programs could be a form of discrimination.

-This letter and similar actions have strengthen concerns about how impacts of the Supreme Court’s affirmative action ruling could move beyond higher education — and trickle into workplaces.
-But, experts note, the court’s ruling itself doesn’t directly change current employer obligations or commitments to DEI.
+The letter and similar actions elsewhere have raised questions about the far-reaching consequences of the Supreme Court decision beyond higher education.
+But experts note the court’s ruling itself doesn’t directly change current employer obligations or commitments to DEI.

 “The decision itself does not legally impact Title VII (of the Civil Rights Act), which is what governs employment discrimination or discrimination in the workplace,” Greg Hoff, associate counsel of the HR Policy Association, told The Associated Press.

-Hoff and others explain that the court’s ruling applies to higher-education institutions and other entities that receive federal funding.
-One concurrence by Justice Neil Gorsuch touches on Title VII, but the main opinion was grounded in the Constitution’s equal protection clause — which doesn’t regulate private parties, Temple University assistant professor of Law Zamir Ben-Dan notes.

-It’s also important to note that affirmative action in college admissions is very different from DEI efforts in workplaces — which can include expanding recruiting outreach, creating employee resource groups for underrepresented cohorts and debiasing hiring, such as through “blind” application practices.
+Hoff and others say the court’s ruling only applies to higher education institutions and other entities that receive federal funding.
+They also note that affirmative action in college admissions is very different from DEI efforts in workplaces, which can include expanding outreach for new hires, creating employee resource groups for underrepresented workers, and reducing bias in hiring through such practices as “blind” applications.

-“What we’ve been seeing a lot of since the decision came down, is political opponents of DEI… conflating affirmative action with DEI more broadly — because it serves their political purposes,” said David Glasgow, executive director of the Meltzer Center for Diversity, Inclusion and Belonging at New York University’s School of Law.
+“What we’ve been seeing a lot of since the decision came down is political opponents of DEI … conflating affirmative action with DEI more broadly — because it serves their political purposes,” said David Glasgow, executive director of the Meltzer Center for Diversity, Inclusion and Belonging at New York University’s School of Law.
 “I think there’s a lot of quite deliberate attempts to muddy the waters here.”

-Beyond DEI, affirmative action in the workplace is technically still upheld with older precedent from the Supreme Court, Glasgow adds — pointing to United Steelworkers v.
-Weber (1979) and Johnson v.
-Transportation Agency (1987).
-But such practices are rarely used, and he suspects the today’s court would likely overrule those cases if challenged, mirroring the college admissions decision.
+Beyond DEI, affirmative action in the workplace is technically still upheld by Supreme Court precedent, Glasgow adds.
+But workplace affirmative action is rare, and he suspects today’s court would likely overrule those cases if challenged, mirroring the college admissions decision.

 While Thursday’s letter doesn’t mark legal action, experts expect future litigation down the road.
 The attorneys’ general letter also isn’t the first time officials have argued that the Supreme Court’s ruling applies to private employers.

-“They’re starting with letters, but I don’t think that they’re bluffs,” Ben-Dan said.
+“They’re starting with letters, but I don’t think that they’re bluffs,” Temple University assistant professor of law Zamir Ben-Dan said.
 “It’s going to be a problem.”

-The attorneys general said they would be paying attention to companies’ practices in hiring employees and contractors — and called out companies including Airbnb, Facebook, Google, Goldman Sachs, Microsoft and Netflix for programs intended to increase racial diversity with highers and suppliers.
+The attorneys general said they would be paying attention to companies’ practices in hiring employees and contractors — and called out companies including Airbnb, Facebook, Google, Goldman Sachs, Microsoft and Netflix for programs intended to increase racial diversity with hires and suppliers.

 In response, employers may take steps to avoid litigation, Hoff and HR Policy Association president and CEO Tim Bartl said.